Throw sizes available

 Dimensions: Approximately 170 x 135cm

 Dimensions: Approximately 240 x 135cm

 Dimensions: Approximately 270 x 135cm

-Throws are designed to come half way up the bed and all the way to the floor.
+Throws are made from Lambs Wool sourced from a mill in the UK.
+They are designed to come half way up the bed and all the way to the floor.

 The Moss Collection is inspired by the beautiful English countryside.
 The colours chosen within this collection are fresh, just like a field on a spring day.
 When weaving each throw I take inspiration from my morning walk and the shades I see that day.
 This could be Daffodils, Snowdrops, Wild Garlic, Bluebells or someone wearing a rain coat.
 The weave pattern repeats like a series of windmill sails.